Lindeneg/lindeneg.org-legacy/md/blog/the-genius.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/u37RF5xKNq8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 <a href="https://en.wikipedia.org/wiki/Miles_Davis" target="_blank" rel="noreferrer">Miles Davis</a> is a hero of mine.
-He has inspired me throughout my life and I'd like to talk a bit about Miles and why his music means a whole lot to me.
+He has inspired me throughout my life.

 I invite you to listen to the above tune while you read.
 It's actually not from a Miles album but rather from an album called Something Else created by <a href="https://en.wikipedia.org/wiki/Cannonball_Adderley" target="_blank" rel="noreferrer">"Cannonball" Adderley</a>, that is, among others, featuring Miles.